Drake ‘More Life’ Mentions Jennifer Lopez Drunk Texts, Not Over J.Lo?

 It does not seem like Jennifer Lopez is missing Drake in the slightest.

-Lets have a Picnic!!! #momlife #mamaandsontime #LOVE ????: by Maximilian
+Lets have a Picnic!!! #momlife #mamaandsontime #LOVE????: by Maximilian

 A post shared by Jennifer Lopez (@jlo) on